2.6: The Brain

 Parietal Lobe

 The parietal lobe, located above the temporal lobe and behind the frontal lobe, processes touch, bodily and spatial maps, and integrates senses.
 The postcentral gyrus (directly behind the central sulcus) houses the primary somatosensory cortex (S1).
 This region processes the tactile senses, including touch, pressure, pain, itch, and vibration, as well as more general bodily senses of proprioception (body position) and kinesthesia (movement sense).
-The somatosensory cortex is organized topographically, meaning that adjacent parts of the skin are represented by adjacent areas of the somatosensory cortex.
-HIghly sensitive body parts have more nerve receptors on the skin and occupy larger regions of the cortex than less sensitive areas.
+The somatosensory cortex is organized topographically: adjacent skin areas are represented by adjacent cortical regions.
+Sensitive body parts have more nerve receptors on the skin and occupy larger cortical areas than less sensitive parts.
 For example as seen in Figure 17, the highly sensitive fingers and lips occupy much more somatosensory cortex than the leg and trunk.

 Figure 17.
 A coronal brain slice showing the somatosensory cortex and its topographic organization.
 More sensitive body parts, like the face and hands, are processed by larger regions of the somatosensory cortex, compared to less sensitive regions like the leg and trunk.

-While the anterior parietal cortex processes body senses, the posterior parietal cortex is an “associative” region, meaning that it is neither strictly sensory nor motor.
-Rather it combines inputs from touch, proprioception, vision, and audition, as well as from motor and prefrontal regions (Whitlock, 2017).
-This integrative aspect makes it important for making spatial maps to guide attention and movement.
-In order to grasp an object, that object’s location must be translated from its retinotopic coordinates (i. e., where it lands on the retina) into coordinates in space; this translation depends on the direction the eyes and head are pointed.
+While the anterior parietal cortex processes body senses, the posterior parietal cortex is an “associative” region, meaning it is neither strictly sensory nor motor.
+Rather it integrates inputs from touch, proprioception, vision, audition, as well as from motor and prefrontal regions (Whitlock, 2017).
+This integration is crucial for making spatial maps that guide attention and movement.
+In order to grasp an object, that object’s location must be translated from its retinotopic coordinates (i.e., where it lands on the retina) into coordinates in space; this translation depends on the direction the eyes and head are pointed.
 Parietal maps of the locations of body parts and objects in space are critical for planning and executing movements to manipulate objects.
 These spatial maps output to frontal motor regions for planning body movement and to the frontal eye fields for directing eye movements and attention.

 Occipital Lobe